Information is like money; Value it, Protect it

 - Enable Multi-Factor Authentication on systems that support it.

-- Only use the Gmail web and mobile app for accessing University email.
+- Use the Gmail web and mobile app for accessing University email.
 Gmail includes additional security features that helps to protect UCD staff from malicious emails including phishing, spoofing and malware.
 These features are bypassed on all other email clients such as Outlook, Mozilla, etc.

 - Only use your UCD email address for University purposes.
 Use a personal email address when creating accounts on social, personal and domestic websites.